geki-yaba/ayatana-indicator-updatenotifier/README.md

 # ayatana-indicator-updatenotifier: A simple system packages update checker.

 The python module will show an Ayatana Indicator and notification pop-up when updates are available.
 Set this script to run on session startup, and it will check for updates every hour by default.

 The icon and text to display in notification pop-up and the update check interval is configurable in the python module.

 This is intended for desktop environments like XFCE or MATE that don't have a native PackageKit update watcher.
 ___
-Use the distribution-specific cron jobs from package cron-apt or apticron or these hand-crafted ones:
+Use the distribution-specific cron jobs from package _cron-apt_ or _apticron_ or something like these hand-crafted ones:

 ##### $ cat /etc/cron.d/ayatana_indicator_updatenotifier
 ```